-Dear FD Tribe,
+Dear FD Family,

 In 2001, we set out to provide life-changing outdoor adventures for young adults whose lives had been impacted by cancer.
 We began with one week-long whitewater kayaking program and 15 participants.
 That initial success took hold, and since then, 5,800 participants have experienced First Descents’ healing power of adventure.

 Of course, we have evolved over the past 17 years.
 FD’s programming has grown to include a variety of outdoor adventure sports, program durations, and target audiences.
 We now offer experiences that range from weekend gatherings near you, to multi-week excursions in foreign countries.

 The First Descents team is stronger than ever, with amazing and devoted staff working tirelessly to create the ultimate outdoor adventure experiences for the young adult cancer community.

 And speaking of community, that has been the most impressive aspect of this incredible journey.
 The FD community has become the epicenter for those looking to harness the healing power of adventure.